Feminnem: Formation, disbanding and reunion

 The group formed in 2004 following the appearance of the three original members on Hrvatski Idol.
-They have produced one hit single, "Volim te, mrzim te" ("I love you, I hate you").
-In 2012 the group decided to split and effectively disbanded the group.
+They debuted with the single "Volim te, mrzim te" ("I love you, I hate you").
+In 2012, the group decided to split and effectively disbanded the group.

 In May 2022, it was announced that Feminnem will reunite, and shortly after, their new single, "Zajedno" (Together) was released.

+In March 2023, Feminnem placed first at the 70th jubilee edition of the annual Zagreb Festival with a song named "Trending" which they performed alongside Saša Antić.